Llanyre: Administration

 Meetings are held every third Tuesday in the month, excluding August.

-Following a boundary review, the Llanyre county ward was substantially added to, with 3 neighbouring communities being added.
-It was renamed Llanyre and Nantmel as a consequence.
+Llanyre was a county electoral ward until 2022.
+The electorate of Llanyre ward was 940 in 2005.
+Following a boundary review, the Llanyre county ward was substantially added to, with three neighbouring communities (Abbey Cwmhir, Nantmel and St Harmon) being added, and it was renamed Llanyre and Nantmel as a consequence.
+Newbridge was combined with Disserth and Trecoed community to form the Disserth and Trecoed with Newbridge county ward.
 The changes were effective from the 2022 local elections.

 Church of St Llyr

 The Church of St Llyr lies to the south of the village, on the west of the A4081 road to Rhayader.
 Rebuilt entirely from 1885 to 1887, little remains of the original church apart from the very front of the building.
 The churchyard contains one war grave, of a Royal Flying Corps officer of World War I.

 It is a grade II* listed building.